scailable/sclbl-integration-sdk/postprocessor-python-edgeimpulse-example/README.md

 cd sclbl-integration-sdk/
 ```

-Prepare the *build* directory, while in the project directory.
+Prepare the *build* directory in the project directory, and switch to the build directory.

 ```shell
 mkdir -p build
 cd build
 ```

-Set up a python virtual environment (needed on recent ubuntu servers) in the newly created build directory
+Set up a python virtual environment in the newly created build directory (on recent ubuntu servers this is required).

 ```shell
 python3 -m venv integrationsdk